FatalitechTR/UPNPSample/README.md

 # Demos
 Here is android build.

 https://github.com/woodsshin/UPNPSample/blob/master/Android_Build/UPNPSample_Adroid.zip

-In order to run it, you have to enable USB debugging. https://docs.unrealengine.com/latest/INT/Platforms/Android/GettingStarted/2/index.html
+In order to run it on android, you have to enable USB debugging and modify ANDROIDHOME as your local path in Install_UPNPSample_Development-armv7-es2.bat and Uninstall_UPNPSample_Development-armv7-es2.bat. https://docs.unrealengine.com/latest/INT/Platforms/Android/GettingStarted/2/index.html

 UPNP Plugin Devmo